ACL Surgery and DoDMERB: Clearance, Waiver, and Timeline Guide

 You tore your ACL on the field, and now you're wondering if you tore your shot at a service academy too.

-ACL surgery is disqualifying but routinely waivable, if you know the two rules DoDMERB applies and build the right documentation package.
+ACL surgery is disqualifying but routinely waivable, if you know the two conditions DoDMERB applies and build the right documentation package.

 Key Takeaways

-• Passing 9 months doesn't auto-clear your student.
-Instability or effusion can still disqualify.
+• Passing 12 months doesn't auto-clear your student.
+Persistent symptoms, instability, or thigh/calf atrophy can still disqualify.

 • Five documents build a waiver-ready package.
 Operative report, surgeon clearance, PT summary, return-to-sport clearance, and imaging.